Meta communication is a fancy-sounding phrase that just means “talking about how you’re communicating.”

 Let me give you an example:

-In 2011 (which now seems like a million years ago), my daughter and I moved her out of her soon-to-be-former college dorm.
+Years ago, my daughter and I moved her out of her soon-to-be-former college dorm.
+(Yes, she had graduated!!)

 I didn’t take a picture of our car stuffed with Laurika’s stuff, but trust me, it was a chore.